elastic/rally/docs/install.rst

     .. note::

-        You don't need Python if you
+        You don't need Python to use the :ref:`standalone binary <install_standalone-binary>`.
-        This documentation is for the version of Rally currently under development.
-We do not provide standalone binaries for development versions.
-        Were you looking for the `documentation of the latest stable version <//esrally.readthedocs.io/en/stable/>`_?

 * Python 3.8 or better available as ``python3`` on the path.
 Verify with: ``python3 --version``.
 * Python3 header files (included in the Python3 development package).